 If left untreated, it can progress to full-blown irritable bowel disease (IBD).
 In some cases, the terms IBS and IBD are used interchangeably, although they are two separate diseases.
 IBD is the more serious of the two.

 In general terms, IBS is basically a “sensitive stomach”.
-This means that your cat just has a general hard time with digesting their food and has frequent, sickly bowel movements.
+This means that your cat generally has a hard time digesting their food and has frequent, sickly bowel movements.
 It may also result in your kitty being a “fussy eater” as they may not have a healthy appetite due to their IBS.

 Chronic, untreated IBS can result in a variety of other issues for cats.
 IBS is the digestive system malfunctioning, it means that the cat may not be properly absorbing nutrients from their food.
 This can lead to malnutrition for the cat.
 Malnutrition can lead to a whole variety of medical problems.